acomaviation/aerobid-legal-docs/privacy_policy.md

 #### Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please [contact us](#contact-details).
+If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please [contact us](https://www.aero.bid/legal/privacy#contact-details).

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-### 5. DISCLOSURES OF YOUR PERSONAL DATA
+### 5. Disclosures of your personal data

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

-- Third Parties as set out in the [Glossary](#glossary).
+- Third Parties as set out in the [Glossary](https://www.aero.bid/legal/privacy#glossary).
 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-### 6. INTERNATIONAL TRANSFERS
+### 6. International transfers

 Some of our external third parties are based outside the UK so their processing of your personal data will involve a transfer of data outside the UK.